dachoa1005/RAT/README.md

   + cd ./server/ and ./client/
 - Make run on ./server terminal -> enter portnumber
 - Make run on ./client terminal -> enter portnumber(same as above)

+- Make clean to clean the rubbish files